Priyanka Handa Ram, Founder

 Learn To Play

 Our programme utilises an untapped resource as the key change-agent: Mothers.
-In each community 6 marginalised Mamapreneurs are empowered to improve their children’s education and development using recyclable and reusable materials as well as natural materials from their local environment.
+In each community, mothers and nurturing caregivers receive training and support to establish child-centred, developmentally-appropriate, and culturally-relevant playgroups.
+In this way, our Mamapreneurs are empowered to improve their children’s education and development using recyclable and reusable materials as well as natural materials from their local environment.

 This means that the resources and people-power are readily available and the Playgroup can be delivered, scaled and sustained at low-cost.